->

 > What do you enjoy outside work in Japan?

 I have spent my free time in the evenings either socializing with my colleagues and friends, playing sports or just resting.
-Weekends I spent visiting a local fair or market, going hiking in the mountains in Saitama, visiting local attractions in Tokyo or taking short day trips to the beaches in Chiba.
+Weekends I spend visiting a local fair or market, going hiking in the mountains in Saitama, visiting local attractions in Tokyo or taking short day trips to the beaches in Chiba.
 Public transportation is very convenient so you are always less than 1.5 h away from a mountain or a beach.
-Japan also has excellent snow for a relatively long winter season, and such most weekends from December->March I would go on weekend organized trips to resorts in Gunma, Nagano or Niigata to snowboard.
+Japan also has excellent snow for a relatively long winter season, and as such most weekends from December to March I would go on weekend organized trips to resorts in Gunma, Nagano or Niigata to snowboard.
 Tokyo has plenty to offer, and there are various meet-up groups which organize many events to join if somehow you get bored!